okjuan/vbook/_posts/2023-12-09-on-writing.md

 I enjoy and mostly trust his {% vbook_post writing advice | 2023-12-09-king-writing-advice %}.

-This is yet {% vbook_post another | 2021-08-06-possibilities %} book that should be made {% vbook_post virtual | 2023-08-11-virtual-book %}.
+This is yet another book that should be made {% vbook_post virtual | 2023-08-11-virtual-book %}.

 It consists of three distinct parts: a memoir of King's life; advice for fiction writers; and a vignette about King's near-death experience.
 (Really, it consists of two different types of writing: memoir and practical advice.)